• Home

 How Long Does Early Intervention Take and What Are the Expected Outcomes?

 Every child’s journey is unique, but with consistent therapy, meaningful progress is possible.
-At WINGS Therapy, the average duration of an early intervention programme may take a few months for mild developmental delays or extend over several years for more profound conditions.
+At WINGS, the average duration of an early intervention programme may take a few months for mild developmental delays or extend over several years for more profound conditions.

 Growth is observed through objective data such as developmental milestones, standardised assessment tools and therapy reports.
 Progress may be reflected in the child’s ability to communicate their needs, independence in daily self-care, emotional regulation, and transition into mainstream schooling.